pyca/cryptography/docs/random-numbers.rst

 initialization vector for encryption in :class:`~cryptography.hazmat.primitives.ciphers.modes.CBC` mode, you do not want to use the standard :mod:`random` module APIs.
-This is because they do not provide a cryptographically secure random number generator, resulting in various security issues in different algorithms.
+This is because they do not provide a cryptographically secure random number generator, which can result in major security issues depending on the algorithms in use.

 Therefore, it is our recommendation to always use your operating system's provided random number generator, which is available as ``os.urandom()``.
 For